-- (4) Technical Problems.

-- (A) User's Problem.
+- (3) Use of an attorney's log-in and password to obtain access to ECF is use by the attorney. - (4) Technical Problems. - (A) User's Problem.
 Technical problems on the user's end will not excuse untimely filing.
-Attorneys must consult the Administrative Procedures Manual-Guide for Filing in the District of Montana or call the help desk during business hours.

-- (B) Court's Problem.

-- (i) The Clerk will deem the ECF filing site to be subject to a technical failure on a given day if the site is unable to accept filings for at least one hour after 10:00 a.m. that day.
-Known system outages will be posted on the Court's website, if possible., and registered users may seek appropriate relief.
-Registered users are authorized to file conventionally until 5:00 p.m. of any day the Clerk posts notice of an outage. - (ii) The Clerk may post notice on the Court's website extending filing deadlines for registered users to 9:00 a.m. the following business day.
-Registered users unable to meet the extended deadline by filing electronically or conventionally may seek appropriate relief from the presiding judge.
+Attorneys must consult the Guide for Filing in the District of Montana or call the help desk during business hours. - (B) Court's Problem. - (i) The clerk of court will deem the ECF filing site to be subject to a technical failure on a given day if the site is unable to accept filings for at least one hour after 10:00 a.m. that day.
+Known system outages will be posted on the court's website, if possible.
+Registered users are authorized to file conventionally until 5:00 p.m. of any day the clerk posts notice of an outage. - (ii) The clerk may post notice on the court's website extending filing deadlines for registered users to 9:00 a.m. the following business day.
+Registered users unable to meet the extended deadline by filing electronically or conventionally may seek appropriate relief from the presiding judge. - (5) Judges' Requirements.
+Judges may require parties to submit paper or alternative electronic forms of any filings.